alizadafidan/Omnifood-Responsive-Website/README.md

 # Omnifood-Responsive-Website

-This responsive built with HTML, CSS and Javascript.
+This responsive website built with HTML, CSS and Javascript.

 Use this link to visit the page: https://omnifood-website-chi.vercel.app/